-And everywhere else that it shouldn't be found.
-And then when a warm day comes on with a rush
+And then when a warm day comes on with a

 It provides us with millions of gallons of slush.

 Transportation is crippled and service is slow, There is dissatisfaction wherever you go.
 On impassable streets autos try to get through, The majority of them get stuck when they do.
 Most everyone seems to contract a bad cold And some get the flu or pneumonia I'm told.
 I could write 'till my fingers become cramped and numb